bloominstituteoftechnology/node-api1-guided/README.md

 ## Assignment

-Build a RESTful Web API for an animal shelter to Create, Read, Update and Delete _"Dogs"_ .
+Build a RESTful Web API for an animal shelter to Create, Read, Update and Delete dogs.

 A Dog has: